smugford/resume/README.md

 ### Summary

 A life long learner that lives for problem solving with over twenty years experience in the IT industry, I have worked in a fairly wide range of technologies and programming languages.
-My latest role is a Senior Devops Engineer at Rackspace Technologies and my current project is working with a 8 person team to maintain a Multi Cloud (AWS/Azure) for a well established Crown Corporation.
+My latest role is a Senior Cloud Engineer at Cisco Systems and my current project is working with a the Cloud Delivered VPN Team.

 The day to day tasks include: